kingluddite/web-dev-notes/full-stack/meteor/udemy/meteor-react-amead/03-notes-app/01-server-side-testing/06-testing-meteor-methods.md

 ```

 ### `beforeEach()`
-* Here we delete a document from our collection and then insert 1 record
+* Here we delete a document from our collection and then insert one record
 * This happens everytime we run test

 ## Exercise